alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 I like going fast because I've solved enough puzzles that I want to quickly get through grunt work to see the next a-ha.
 To a lesser extent, I find
-it fun to see how little information I can get away with when solving a puzzle.
+it fun to see how much information I can shortcut when solving a puzzle.
 That's not a universal opinion.
 Most people will have
 more fun if they solve puzzles than if they don't, but you don't have to solve puzzles